 The three vertical 'slots' each of a different width, offers a choice that several species of bat, depending on their size, might use.
 The upper section of the two partition walls have been cut away to allow bats an area to cluster, conserve energy and breed.

 These simple drawings are all you need to build one yourself.
+Please contact Colin Morris if you require any more information; colinmorris@vwt.org.uk

 All the timber used is untreated, rough-sawn 180mm x 25mm.